 Asthma complications include:

-- Signs and symptoms that interfere with sleep, work or recreational activities
+- Signs and symptoms that interfere with sleep, work and other activities

 - Sick days from work or school during asthma flare-ups